Bernie Flowers

 Benjamin Bernard Flowers (born Benjamin Bernard Kwiatkowski, February 14, 1930 – April 14, 2011) was an American professional football player who played at the end position for the Purdue University where he became a consensus first-team All-American in 1952.

 Flowers was drafted by the Baltimore Colts in the second round (14th overall pick) of the 1953 NFL draft but chose to play in Canada with the Ottawa Rough Riders, where his 9 touchdowns scored made him an all-star.
 He played one game for the Colts in 1956.

 Early life

 Born February 14, 1930, in Erie, Pennsylvania, Flowers was born Benjamin Bernard Kwiatkowski to a Polish family, and translated his last name to Flower ("kwiat" is Polish for flower).
 He attended Central Tech High School.

 College career

 Flowers continued his football career at Purdue University following his graduation from Tech.
 Flowers lettered 3 years for the Boilermakers, from 1950 to 1952.
 In 1952, Flowers helped lead the Boilermakers to a share of the Big Ten Conference title, and was named a Consensus All-American.

 Professional career

 Baltimore Colts

-Flowers was drafted with the 14th overall selection in the 1953 NFL draft.
+Flowers was drafted in the second round with the 14th overall selection in the 1953 NFL draft.